The Rubettes

 People Also Ask

-Some of The Rubettes's most popular tracks include Sugar Baby Love, Juke Box Jive, I can Do It, Tonight, You're The Reason Why.
-Listen to these songs and discover more from their extensive catalog.
+The Rubettes' most-played tracks include Sugar Baby Love, Juke Box Jive, I can Do It, Tonight, You're The Reason Why.
+Listen to these songs and explore more from their catalog on this page.

 In 1973, Wayne Bickerton, then head of A&R at Polydor Records, wrote four songs in an "American 50's type" sound with co-writer Tony Waddington.
-A group of session musicians and singers were gathered...
+A group of session musicians and singers were gathered in a London studio and recorded a demo of these tr...
 Read the full biography on this page.

-You can find The Rubettes vinyl records and merchandise on eBay.
-We feature a curated selection of vinyl releases and collectibles available for purchase.
+You can find The Rubettes vinyl records, CDs and collectibles on eBay.
+Browse the selection of new and used releases available for purchase.

 Join the community